HDCVLab/EDFace-Celeb-1M/README.md

 ## Our propsoed EDFace-Celeb Dataset

-We construct a large-scale dataset for face hallucination and face restoration.
+We construct a large-scale EDFace-Celeb dataset for face hallucination and face restoration.
 It consists of two sub-datasets, i.e., EDFace-Celeb-1M and EDFace-Celeb-150K datasets.
+Each of the sub-datasets provides different settings for face hallucination (FH) and blind face restoration (BFR).

 ****